andrasq/node-docs/node-timers.md

 Node v0.10.42 was faster at `func.apply`, clearing timers and setImmediate and setTimeout with no arguments.
-The new node timers are faster for function calls, setting and running immediates and timeouts with arguments, and uses less cpu.
+The new node timers are faster for function calls, setting and running immediates and timeouts with arguments, and use less cpu.
 On these test cases, `qtimers` is faster than either, and uses even less cpu.
 Qtimers running on node v0.10.42 is frequently faster than either native v0.10.42, native v5.10.1, or qtimers running on v5.10.1.